gofiber/fiber/docs/api/ctx.md

 })
 ```

-In this case, `Query[V genericType](c Ctx, key string, defaultValue ...V) V` can retrieve 'page' as an integer, 'brand'
+In this case, `Query[V GenericType](c Ctx, key string, defaultValue ...V) V` can retrieve 'page' as an integer, 'brand'
 as a string, and 'new' as a boolean.
 The function uses the appropriate parsing function for each specified type to ensure
 the correct type is returned.
 This simplifies the retrieval process of different types of query parameters, making your
 controller actions cleaner.

-The generic Query function supports returning the following data types based on V genericType:
+The generic Query function supports returning the following data types based on V GenericType:
 - Integer: int, int8, int16, int32, int64
 - Unsigned integer: uint, uint8, uint16, uint32, uint64
 - Floating-point numbers: float32, float64